 3. Bacterial gastroenteritis.

-Bacteria also can cause severe watery diarrhea with fishy-smelling stool.
+Bacteria also can cause severe clear or watery diarrhea with fishy-smelling stool.
 However, they commonly cause dysentery (scanty diarrhea with mucus and blood).

 Bacteria causes a more severe form of digestive system infections.
 The common causes include (reference ):

 Bacteria and their toxins are common causes of food-borne illnesses (food poisoning.

 - Often in the form of dysentery (scanty diarrhea with blood and/or mucus).

 - It also can be in the form of fishy-smelling watery diarrhea.

 - Severe abdominal pain and cramps (more extreme than viral gastroenteritis).

 - Tenesmus (persistent urge to poop but only mucus or blood comes out).